fr4nk5ch31n3r/gtransfer/share/doc/README.md

 ## Description ##

-Gtransfer is a wrapper script for [tgftp] and provides an advanced command line interface for performing GridFTP transfers.
-The aim of gtransfer is to make GridFTP data transfers on the command line as easy as possible for the user.
+Gtransfer is a wrapper script for [tgftp] and provides an advanced command line interface for performing GridFTP data transfers.
+The primary aim of gtransfer is to make GridFTP data transfers on the command line as easy as possible for the user.
 Therefore a user only has to provide the source and the destination to perform a data transfer:

 ```shell
 $ gt -s <SOURCE> -d <DESTINATION>